Paycheck Protection Program Loan & Forgiveness Guidance

 COVID-19 Customer Support

-As the coronavirus (COVID-19) pandemic continues to develop, First Northern Bank’s number one priority is the safety and well-being of its customers, employees and communities.
+As the coronavirus (COVID-19) pandemic remains prominent in the region, First Northern Bank’s number one priority is the safety and well-being of our customers, employees and communities.
 We are very fortunate that everyone is pulling together to make this difficult time run as smoothly as possible at First Northern Bank.
 We are especially grateful for our amazing team of employees -they are taking the situation in stride and taking good care of our customers.
 As the circumstances evolve, the Bank will continue to monitor the information provided by the Center for Disease Control, California Department of Public Health and local County Public Health.

-In addition, First Northern Bank has proactively developed a COVID-19 Customer Support Plan designed to provide relief to those business and consumer customers financially impacted by the current crisis.
+In addition, First Northern Bank has proactively engaged a COVID-19 Customer Support Plan designed to provide relief to those business and consumer customers financially impacted by the current crisis.
 The Plan includes: